Welcome to my website!

 My name is Unchitta.
 Based in Washington DC, I am a Presidential Fellow and PhD candidate in computational social science at George Mason University.

-I bridge interdisciplinary areas of study such as computational social science, complexity theory, urban sociology/geography, demography, GIS, and public policy to investigate social and population dynamics that make cities distinctive, resilient, and successful.
+I bridge interdisciplinary areas of study such as computational social science, complexity theory, urban sociology/geography, GIS, demography, and public policy to investigate social and population dynamics that make cities distinctive, resilient, and successful.
 My PhD work focuses on social interaction in cities as a building block of what shapes cities and the life outcomes of people within.

 You can find my full CV here.